wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.0.5.1 - 2014/01/28 =
+* Tweak - Upgraded for 100% compatibility with soon to be released WooCommerce Version 2.1 with backward compatibility to Version 2.0
+* Tweak - Added all required code so plugin can work with WooCommerce Version 2.1 refactored code.
+* Tweak - Tested for compatibility with WordPress version 3.8.1
+* Tweak - Full WP_DEBUG ran, all uncaught exceptions, errors, warnings, notices and php strict standard notices fixed.

 = 1.0.5 - 2013/12/24 =
 * Feature - Slideshow widget 100% mobile and tablet responsive, portrait and landscape viewing
 * Tweak - Tested 100% compatible with WP 3.8.0